yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 output = json
 ```

-12. Open the `credentials` file with any text editor and put the following information into it:
+12. Open the `~/.aws/credentials` file with any text editor and put the following information into it:

 ```
 [USER_PROFILE_NAME]